 profile (first name, last name etc..) scopes.

 GetClients registers a client which in this case is the Asp.Net Mvc app that we previously created.
 Remember that in our web app we needed to set the client secret and and id?
-Well we register the client id and secret here.
-By setting the
+Well, we first register the client id and secret here before using it in the web app.
+Next step is setting the

 AllowedScopes property we set what kind of information or resources this client can have access to.
 Next we should tell the identity server to send the claims of our client along with the cookie by setting the

 AlwaysIncludeUserClaimsInIdToken to true.
-Finally we need to register the IdentityServer4 with the configurations that we just created to our Asp.Net Core DI container.
+Finally we need to register the IdentityServer4 with the configurations that we just created to our startup.cs.

 Just like before, we have the